 - Don’t wait to see your doctor when you notice symptoms.

 Some bladder stones (small ones) pass on their own.
 This happens as you urinate.
 There may be some pain as they pass.
 Drink 6 to 8 glasses of water each day to increase urination.
 In most cases, your doctor will need to remove them.
 The most common way is to use a cystoscope.
 Your doctor will insert small tube attached to a camera into your urethra.
 The camera detects the stones.
 Your doctor uses a laser or ultrasound to break the stones into smaller sizes.
 Fluids will wash out the remaining pieces.
 If stones are too large, surgery may be necessary.
 Your doctor will cut an opening near your pelvis to remove the stones.
 Surgery requires some form of anesthesia.
 You might have to stay in a hospital.

 Living with bladder stones

 After surgery, your doctor will check to make sure all stones are gone.
-They may repeat tests to confirm.
-They also might prescribe medicine to prevent any infection.
+He or she may repeat tests to confirm.
+Your doctor also might prescribe medicine to prevent infection.

 Questions to ask your doctor

-- If I have bladder stones once, am I more at risk of getting them again?
+- If I have bladder stones once, am I more likely to get them again?